MarcusKothe/ShipEngine-UI/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-MUST HAVE/OPEN A SHIPENGINE ACCOUNT - https://www.shipengine.com/signup/
+MUST HAVE/OPEN A SHIPENGINE ACCOUNT - https://www.shipengine.com/signup/ - YOU MAY USE THE FOLLOWING TEST KEY "TEST_ih19OEx3wVBhCUjTINHcKUfK4qevhTtSjDqV+T2RaK0"

 A ShipEngine API Key is needed to utilize this application, sandbox or production.
 Currently, I have not added a add carrier function.
 You must also add your carrier accounts on ShipEngine, (dashboard.shipengine.com)